Jathara Parivartanasana – The Belly Revolving Pose

 The lower back is a common area to hold tension so this posture is perfect for many as it gently eliminates tension through the lower back.
 It also opens the chest making it easy to breathe slowly and completely whilst holding this posture.

-How to do Jathara Parivatanasana – The Belly Revolving Twist
+How to do Jathara Parivatanasana – The Belly Revolving Pose

 There are a number of variations of this posture, when starting it is a good idea to lie on your back with your knees bent and the soles of your feet on the ground.
 Take the arms out to the sides so that they are level with your shoulders and soften the shoulders to the ground.